matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 ### Minimal syntax

-One early but still viable proposal was to simply prepend `matrix:` to a Matrix identifier (without encoding it), assuming that it will only be processed on the client side.
+One early proposal was to simply prepend `matrix:` to a Matrix identifier (without encoding it), assuming that it will only be processed on the client side.
 The massive downside of this option is that such strings are not actual URIs even though they look like ones: most URI parsers won't handle them correctly.
-Bare Matrix identifiers have the same applicable range without deceptive looks.
+As laid out in the beginning of this proposal, Matrix URIs are not striving to preempt Matrix identifiers; instead of trying to produce an equally readable string, one should just use identifiers where they work.

 ### Minimal syntax based on path and percent-encoding